ABOUT THE PROJECT

 Our team is based at the Centre for the Study of Democracy, University of Westminster, and is working with academics, human rights investigators, NGOs, lawyers, activists and journalists to bring together and publish thousands of primary documents relating to UK national security practices.

-Our extensive document collections – going live in Autumn 2023 – will provide a permanent home for this material, all fully searchable and available for download.
+Our extensive document collections – going live in early 2024 – will provide a permanent home for this material, all fully searchable and available for download.
 Our briefings will discuss key documents from our collections, explaining how they shed light on contemporary national security practices, many of which are hidden under multiple layers of state secrecy and denial, and many of which have resulted in sustained, systematic human rights abuses.

 This is particularly the case in the context of counterterrorism and the so-called “War on Terror”, and the first phase of our project will examine the UK’s involvement in a number of different global programmes, including the CIA’s torture and secret detention programme, targeted killings outside of war (assassinations), and extrajudicial killings and prisoner abuse in Iraq and Afghanistan.